Skip to content

 Apply Different Subdomain Policy

-Allows users to specify a DMARC policy for subdomains.
-If this is set to 'No', subdomains will inherit the parent domains' DMARC policy.
+Allows you to specify a different DMARC policy for subdomains.
+Set to No to have subdomains inherit the parent domain's DMARC policy.

-This allows users to specify the percentage of emails to which recipient servers should apply the DMARC policy.
-All other mails will have the next lower DMARC policy applied (i.e. if the published policy is Reject, and the Policy Percentage is 30%, 70% of mails will have a Quarantine policy applied to them).
+Specifies the percentage of emails to which recipient servers should apply the DMARC policy.
+All other emails have the next lower DMARC policy applied (e.g. if the published policy is Reject and the percentage is 30%, the remaining 70% have Quarantine applied).

 Aggregate Reports